publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch8A/schIII/m__us_usc_t42_s1480.md

  __Study of Problems Caused by Remote Claims__

     [Pub.
-L. 95–557, title V, § 509][/us/pl/95/557/s509], Oct.
+L. 95–557, title V][/us/pl/95/557/tV], § 509, Oct.
 31, 1978, [92 Stat.
 2114][/us/stat/92/2114], directed Secretary of Agriculture to make a detailed study of problems associated with obtaining title insurance by persons in rural areas with respect to real property encumbered by remote claims and make a final report to Congress with respect to such study not later than one year after Oct.
 31, 1978.

 ----------